Learn more about system restore and restore from a system restore point:

 For some reasons, the System Restore feature comes disabled by default in Windows 10.
 Thus, if you want to restore system from a system restore point in certain situations, such as, software installation problem, you need to enable system restore in Windows 10 first.
 Then, let's see below and learn eveything about it.

-Create a system restore point in Windows 10/11 for quick recovery
+How to create a system restore point in Windows 10/11 for quick recovery

 To create system restore point, you need to access the System Properties window.
 Here are three ways: